iding-ir/react-canvas-editor/README.md

 - `Redux Toolkit` for state management, querying, caching, and handling effects.
 - `React i18next` for localization.
 - `Konva` for HTML5 canvas operations.
+- `dnd-kit` for drag and drop.
+- `react-colorful` for color picker.
 - `Redux Persist` for persisting the state of app between user views.
 - `PDF Lib` for exporting as PDF.
 - `SCSS Modules` for component-scoped styles.